num0005/h2codez_docs/docs/H2Tool/Physics.md

 10
 ```
 ## Convex
 Use the "shitty" exporter for this part.
-You should see a vertice count along with a ton of vertice translation.
+You should see a vertex count along with a ton of vertex translations.
 ```markdown
 20298
 -25.17850097136 -10.93558594447 1.883197579523